The Stefan problem and free targets of optimal Brownian martingale transport: Monotonicity of the optimal barrier functions

 \section{Monotonicity of the optimal barrier functions}

-We show in this section that the barrier function $s(x)$ for the optimal stopping time $\tau$, enjoys a monotonicity property in the spirit of Theorem~\ref{thm:monotonicity}.
-Namely, the barrier functions $s_i$ are ordered if the initial distributions $\mu_i$ are ordered (Theorem~\ref{thm:s_mono}), and such order is strict (Theorem~\ref{thm:stric-s-mono}).
-The strict monotonicity we obtain generates a comparison principle, and we hope it may shed a light on understanding regularity of the barrier function $s(x)$, like comparison principles do for elliptic PDEs.
-Understanding regularity of $s(x)$, so regularity of the free boundaries of the Stefan problem, is a wide open problem in $(St_1)$ where even well-posedness is poorly understood.
+We show in this section that the barrier function $s(x)$ for the optimal stopping time $\tau$ {\red (the solution to the optimal free target problem \eqref{eqn:problem-upper})} enjoys a monotonicity property in the spirit of Theorem~\ref{thm:monotonicity}.
+Namely, the barrier functions $s_i$ are ordered if the initial distributions $\mu_i$ are ordered (Theorem~\ref{thm:s_mono}), and such {\red an} order is strict (Theorem~\ref{thm:stric-s-mono}). {\red This ordering property yields a {\it strict} comparison principle for the Stefan problems, where a local strict ordering of $\mu_i$ implies global strict ordering on $s_i$'s; this local-to-global strictness is new, to our best knowledge, even for $(St_2)$, where only global-global strict comparison was proven before \cite{kim03}.
+The proof is entirely probabilistic and is based on the properties of the optimal free target problem.
+It thus provides new insights into the Stefan problems, in particular for the supercooled Stefan problem $(St_1)$.
+Especially, we} hope it may shed a light on understanding regularity of the barrier function $s(x)$.
+Understanding regularity of $s(x)$, so regularity of the free boundaries of the Stefan problem, is a wide open problem in $(St_1)$ for any class of solutions beyond one space dimension.

-Our result in Theorem~\ref{thm:tau-equal-tau-U} shows that its corresponding space-time barrier set $R$ is closed, so $s$ is lower semicontinuous for type (I) and upper semicontinuous for type (II).
-To our knowledge even this very mild regularity result for $s$ is new for $(St_1)$.
-However, for such semicontinuity we only use the optimality of the stopping time for the optimal Skorokhod problem $\mathcal{P}(\mu, \nu)$.
-Our monotonicity of $s$ below, which is a result of optimality of the target measure, may lead to a nicer regularity result.
+Our results in Theorem~\ref{thm:tau-equal-tau-U} show {\red that for the optimal stopping time, the space-time barrier set $R$ is nothing but $R^U$, thus is closed, and the barrier function $s=s^U$ is lower-semicontinuous for type (I) and upper semicontinuous for type (II).
+This then can be translated, via the results in Section~\ref{sec:global-Stefan}, to corresponding properties for the free boundaries of the Stefan problems $(St_1)$ and $(St_2)$.} To our best knowledge even this very mild regularity result for {\red the free boundary} is new for $(St_1)$; {\red even though it was for an appropriately chosen initial domain $E$.} However, for such semicontinuity we only use the optimality of the stopping time for the optimal Skorokhod problem $\mathcal{P}(\mu, \nu)$ {\red \eqref{eqn:problem-OSP}}.
+Our monotonicity of {\red the barrier function} below, which is a result of optimality of the target measure, may lead to a nicer regularity result.

+{\red In view of Theorem~\ref{thm:tau-equal-tau-U}(b) and for clarity, we let $s^U$ denote the barrier function from now on.}